How to choose Rake for Small Rocks & Gravel

 What is a rock rake good for?

-The tines of a landscape rake will dig below the surface of the soil approximately 2 inches, pulling up roots, thatch, rocks and other debris to the top while allowing soil to stay in place due to the spacing in between the tines.
+The tines of a landscape rake will dig below the surface of the soil approximately 2 inches, pulling up roots, thatch, rocks and other debris to the top while allowing the soil to stay in place due to the spacing between the tines.

-How to Use a Gravel Rake : Garden Tool Guides – Video
+How to Use a Gravel Rake: Garden Tool Guides – Video

 David West is an experienced gardener and former salesman at a garden tools and supplies store.
 He has tended his own garden plot for many years and has extensive knowledge of plant care, landscaping and garden design.